sam-hosseini/freelancing-in-finland/README.md

   * Tax Administration maintains:
     * Prepayment register (Ennakkoperintärekisteri), which allows your company to take care of its own taxes.
     * VAT register (Arvonlisäverovelvollisuus), which allows your company to report VAT related matters.
-    * Employer register (Työnantajarekisteri), which allows your company to report employee-related matters.
+    * Employer register (Työnantajarekisteri), which allows your company to report `employee`-related matters.
   * Finnish Patent and Registration Office maintains:
     * Trade register (Kaupparekisteri), which stores your company's information.